 The Subordinated Capital Notes have no scheduled maturity or redemption date.
 Accordingly, the Bank is not required to make any repayment of the principal amount of the Subordinated Capital Notes except in the event of bankruptcy or insolvency and provided that the NVCC requirements have not been triggered.
-The Subordinated Capital Notes are redeemable at par five years after issuance solely at the option of the Bank, or following certain regulatory or tax events, in accordance with their terms.
+The Subordinated Capital Notes are redeemable at the sole discretion of the Bank five years after their issuance and every quarter or five years, as applicable, thereafter.
+The Subordinated Capital Notes are also redeemable following certain regulatory or tax events, in accordance with their terms.
 All redemptions are subject to regulatory consent.
+For more details, see note 24 of the consolidated financial statements for the year ended October 31, 2020.